-Hebrew College’s New Home: A Shared Campus in Newton, Massachusetts
+Welcome to Hebrew College’s Shared Campus in Newton

-Through the Hebrew College’s Capital Campaign, Branching Out, Building Together, we will renovate 25,000 square feet of Temple Reyim’s current building space, and construct an additional two-floor state-of-the-art wing dedicated to offices and program space.
-The shared campus model will allow Temple Reyim and Hebrew College to maintain their distinctive identities and programs, while sharing space and resources to strengthen their missions and long-term sustainability, and together, serve the wider Jewish community in Greater Boston and beyond.
+Through the Hebrew College’s Capital Campaign, Branching Out, Building Together, we renovated 25,000 square feet of Temple Reyim’s current building space, and constructed an additional two-floor state-of-the-art wing dedicated to offices and program space.
+The shared campus model will allow Hebrew College and its campus partners to serve the wider Jewish community in Greater Boston and beyond.

 Hebrew College President Rabbi Sharon Cohen Anisfeld